 Police in the United Arab Emirates identified the dead as two Indian nationals and one Pakistani.
 It did not identify the wounded, who police said suffered minor to moderate injuries at an industrial area where Abu Dhabi's state-owned energy company runs a pipeline network and an oil tanker storage facility.

 Three transport tankers caught fire at the facility, while another fire was sparked at an extension of Abu Dhabi International Airport.

 An aerial shot of Abu Dhabi International Airport on 8 December, 2021.
-Source: SBS
+Source: Planet Labs PBC

 Police said that while an investigation was underway, preliminary findings indicated there were small flying objects, possibly belonging to drones, that fell in the two areas and may have caused the explosion and fire.
 They said there was no significant damage from the incidents, without offering further details.